 Set includes the intentions one has when going into the experience, as well as one’s current mood, personality, personal history, so forth and so on.
 Setting includes not just the environment (i.e. indoors or outdoors) that the experience takes place in, but other external details that can make a big difference to the trip – including other people (how many people and what your relationship is with them), music, lighting, background noise, artwork, meaningful objects, and so on.

-Some people question whether set and setting is so important for DMT, given how short-lasting it is, and how the trip doesn’t tend to involve an intense confrontation with one’s fears, weaknesses and insecurities like ayahuasca.
-Nevertheless, the stark difference between Leary’s trip and the nightmarish ones of Burroughs and Janiger suggest that feeling safe and comfortable in oneself and one’s environment can be the factor that decides if one travels to hellish or heavenly domains.
+Some people question whether set and setting is so important for DMT, given how short-lasting it is, and how the trip doesn’t tend to involve an intense confrontation with one’s fears, weaknesses, and insecurities like ayahuasca.
+Nevertheless, the stark difference between Leary’s trip and the nightmarish ones of Burroughs and Janiger suggests that feeling safe and comfortable in oneself and one’s environment can be the factor that decides if one travels to hellish or heavenly domains.
 In the words of psychiatrist Humphrey Osmond, who coined the term psychedelic (meaning ‘mind-manifesting’), “To fathom Hell or soar angelic, just take a pinch of psychedelic.”
 Humphrey’s research with LSD and mescaline demonstrated to him that the same psychedelic, at the same dose can offer either a positive or a negative experience – the outcome depends on how your mind manifests itself.
 And as we shall see, Dr Rick Strassman’s experiments with DMT shed light on the importance of setting as an influencing factor in the nature of the DMT experience.

 Leary noted that the very nature of DMT made it an unpopular substance – it was short-acting, hard to be administered (this was before the discovery that freebase DMT could be smoked), and it was difficult to come by.
 Nonetheless, DMT gained a bit more popularity in the psychedelic scene in the 60s when Nick Sand became the first underground chemist to synthesise the substance.
 And he was the first to discover that the freebase version of the compound could be smoked, which made it much easier to use, compared to administration by injection.
 For Sand, DMT would always hold a unique mystery about it.
 As he says in an article titled Moving into the Sacred World of DMT, published in The Entheogen Review: